TheCodingBug/TCBBarcode/README.md

 ## License

 TCBBarcode is available under the MIT license.
+See the [LICENSE]() file for more info.
-See the LICENSE file for more info.
+AutoCompleteTextField is available under the MIT license.
+See the [LICENSE](https://github.com/TheCodingBug/TCBBarcode/blob/master/LICENSE) file for more info.